 7 Steps to Becoming a Dictator

-The lesson: Better make sure to surround yourself with loyal kin who you can trust to do what’s best for you and your family.
+The lesson: Make sure to surround yourself with loyal kin who you can trust to do what’s best for you and your family.

 The lesson: Any aspiring dictator who restores order, even through coercion, is likely to earn the gratitude of his people.

-The lesson: Restore the economy, develop large infrastructural projects that create a lot of jobs and it will strengthen your power base.
+The lesson: Restore the economy and develop large infrastructural projects that create a lot of jobs; it will strengthen your power base.

-4 Get rid of your political enemies - or, more cleverly, embrace them in the hope that the bear hug will neutralize them.
+...or, more cleverly, embrace them in the hope that the bear hug will neutralize them.
 Zimbabwe’s former dictator Mugabe abandoned the unpopular practice of murdering political rivals and instead bribed them, with political office, for their support.
 Idi Amin, who came to power in Uganda after a military coup, stuck with the murderous route: During his eight years at the top, he is estimated to have killed between 80,000 and 300,000 people.
-His victims included cabinet ministers, judicial figures, bankers, intellectuals, journalists and a former prime minister.
+His victims included cabinet ministers, judicial figures, bankers, intellectuals, journalists, and a former prime minister.
 At the lower end of the scale, that's a hit rate of 27 executions a day.

 The lesson: Keep your political enemies close to you.

 The lesson: Start a war when your position as leader becomes insecure.
-Having generals in top political posts should certainly help.
+Having generals in top political posts will certainly help.